billoxbury/blitscan/process/README.md

 In roughly descending order of priority:

-- Include in this repo the code used to build the current model (probably in the form of a Jupyter notebook).
 - Include a language detection/translation step.
 - Build a benchmark data set for model comparison – e.g. from text sources recently used and cited by BirdLife.
 - Design a process for updating the scoring model from user feedback/corrections e.g. manually upgraded journal articles.